 Advancements in technology that aid in the preservation and display of artworks have increased since the museum’s expansion eighteen years ago.
 The renovation also provides the opportunity to create additional safety measures for the collection and to enhance the ways you connect with the collection.

 Will you be impacting the integrity of Philip Johnson’s design?

 The vision of Philip Johnson has been a significant factor in the planning process and will be maintained throughout the renovation.

 Will you be removing the lawn/bowl during the renovations?

 At this time there are no plans to alter the lawn.

 What can we see during construction?

-The first floor of the museum will remain open, including our gallery spaces, the atrium with Gabriel Dawe’s Plexus no. 34 installation, the Museum Store, and the Library.
+The first floor of the museum will remain open through June 2, featuring highlights from the collection in the exhibition From Remington to O'Keeffe: The Carter's Greatest Hits, as well as Gabriel Dawe’s Plexus no. 34 installation in the atrium, the Museum Store, and the Library.
 Check our exhibitions page for more details about what’s on view at the time of your visit.